srisakth/CSE403-SP23-RegionAttack/README.md

 To use git with Unity, the local repository may need to have [Git LFS](https://git-lfs.com/) installed and initialized.
 Additionally, there must be extra precautions made if modifying the included `.gitignore` and `.gitattributes` files as it may cause git to track unnecessary files or not use git LFS for large files.

 ## Project progress
 Here you will find a list of usecases for our application.
-Alongside with them are you will find the progress on each of them
+Alongside with them you will find the progress on each of them
 - UC1: Play with friend in-person - Is fully working.
 Once the system is running two players can play a local game on the device it is running on.
 - UC2: Play against Computer - Is fully working.
 Once the system is running a single player can play against a computer version.
 Note however that this computer player is following very simple rules.
 - UC3: Learn the game - A tutroial mode for the game is currently being implemented and will be deployed soon.